 XSS and MySQL FILE

-This exercise explains how you can use a Cross-Site Scripting vulnerability to get access to an administrator's cookies.
-Then how you can use his/her session to gain access to the administration to find a SQL injection and gain code execution using it.
+This exercise explains how to exploit a Cross-Site Scripting vulnerability to obtain an administrator's cookies, and how you can use their session to gain access to the administration panel, and find a SQL injection to gain code execution

 This course details the exploitation of a Cross-Site Scripting in a PHP based website and how an attacker can use it to gain access to the administration pages.
-Then, using this access, the attacker will be able to gain code execution on the server using SQL injections.
+Through this access, the attacker will be able to gain code execution on the server using a SQL injection.

 The attack is divided into 2 steps:

-2. Access to the administration pages, then find and exploit an SQL injection to gain code execution.
-The last step in which you will access the operating system and run commands.
+- Access to the administration pages, then find and exploit a SQL injection to gain code execution.

 The ISO contains a script that runs automatically every minute.
 This script simulates an administrator visiting every page of the website.